The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     title: <p>Why Choose <em>Us</em></p>
     description: >-
       <p><strong>The TradeMark Factory</strong> has been developed by expert
       trademark lawyers with 30+ years of experience.
-Being Australian owned and operated, we know how the Australian trade mark system works and you can rest assured that your application will be managed properly from filing through to registration.</p>
+Being <strong>Australian owned and operated</strong>, we know how the Australian trade mark system works and you can rest assured that your application will be managed properly from filing through to registration.</p>
     media:
       animation: computer-coffee
       image: /upload/placeholder-features.svg
       alt: Drawing of a computer with a coffee mub
     cards:
-      - title_card: Self-Service
+      - title_card: Self-Service Option
         description_card: >-
           Fully-automated online trademark application platform which integrates with IP Australia